AnnexMedAnnexMedAnnexMed

 Step 4

-Unit-Level Billing Workflow Implementation
+Unit-Level Billing Workflows

 Specialized billing team applies 8-minute rule review, NCCI edits, modifier checks, and documentation validation to ensure clean-claim submission before payer processing.